EAZYLINK/openapi-libgdx-generator/libgdx-sample/core/docs/AuthenticationApi.md

 #### Responses

 - **200**: Returns the result of the method execution.
-It can be of simple datatype as well as JSON that represents an entity or entities collection. — Returns `Entity_User`
+It can be of simple datatype as well as JSON that represents an entity or entities collection. — Returns `EntityUser`
 - **204**: No content.
 This status is returned when the service method was executed successfully but returns null or is of void type.
 - **403**: Forbidden.
 The user doesn&#39;t have permissions to invoke the service method. — Returns `Error`